priteshrnandgaonkar/priteshrnandgaonkar.github.io/_posts/2016-8-28-concurrency-with-swift-3.md

     print("Remove \(num)")
 }
 ```
-The above code blocks the execution of other threads whenever the collection `items` is modified.
+The above code blocks the execution of other threads whenever the `items` is modified.
 Thus whenever a block is being executed, the lock ensures that no other block is being taken up for execution and hence making the above code thread-safe.

 The above code uses `defer` in `remove`, which was not used earlier.It is used because, the code in `defer` is called just before leaving the function.
-Since the `remove` has two paths to exit, replicating `lock.unlock()` at two places is bad.
+Since the `remove` has two paths to exit, replicating `lock.unlock()` at two places is not recommended.
 Hence in this case `defer` is useful.

 The other approach is to use GCD API's.